marijnh/Eloquent-JavaScript/README.md

 translations have to retain the license, it is okay to pick up someone else's translation and continue it, even when they have vanished from the internet.)

+I am not interested in machine translations.
+Please only ask me to link your translation when it was done by actual people.